 Our communities depend on educators for teaching and learning today — laying the groundwork for a vibrant local economy in the years ahead.
 School leaders who invest in educator mental health support are positioned to retain talented teachers and make a lasting difference in the health of their community.

 ABOUT KATIE DORN.
 Katie Dorn, MA, LSC, MFT is co-founder of EmpowerU and an experienced licensed school counselor and therapist.
 A mother of seven grown children and a successful entrepreneur and author, Katie is a strategic thinker with an ability to connect and build functional and productive teams.
 Her passion for finding effective ways to help students and families with mental health obstacles has fueled her work for EmpowerU since 2015.

 ABOUT EMPOWERU.
-EmpowerU’s highly personalized, data-driven SEL Tier 1 and Tier 2 solutions equip students to be resilient, self-directed learners and reach their goals — without additional hires or a heavy lift from schools.
+EmpowerU’s highly personalized, data-driven Tier 1 and Tier 2 solutions equip students to be resilient, self-directed learners and reach their goals — without additional hires or a heavy lift from schools.
 The program provides each student with interactive lessons and personalized coaching, pairing technology with brain research in a unique way that supports students, empowers their growth and reduces feelings of anxiety and depression.
-Multi-year data makes it clear: nobody understands Multi-Tiered System of Supports (MTSS) and approaches SEL the way EmpowerU does.
+Multi-year data makes it clear: nobody understands Multi-Tiered System of Supports (MTSS) and approaches student success the way EmpowerU does.